Ivan Rogov-class amphibious assault ship: History

+On 21 March 2026, satellite photos revealed the Ivan Rogov with a nearly completed superstructure and most of the ship completed.

 Design

 "Lavina" was the first designation for the class, revealed at the «ARMY-2015» military-technical forum, and stands for the heavier variant designed by Krylov with a displacement of about 24,000 tons.
 "Priboy" used to refer to the lighter variant designed by Nevskoe, and displacing about 14,000 tons.